MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-management.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The On-premises data gateway acts as a bridge, providing quick and secure data transfer between on-premises data (data that is not in the cloud) and the Power BI, Power Automate, Logic Apps, and Power Apps services.
+More information: [What is an on-premises data gateway?](https://docs.microsoft.com/data-integration/gateway/service-gateway-onprem)

 You can use the Power Platform Admin center to get visibility into all on-Premises data gateways in a tenant.
 To do so, sign in as a tenant admin and select the **Data Gateway** option.